-The general rule for adults who are considering making a claim for personal injury compensation is that you have three years from the date of the accident in which to pursue a claim.
+The general rule for adults who are considering making a claim for personal injury compensation is that you have three years from the date of the accident or incident in which to bring a claim.

 If your claim has not been settled, or court proceedings have not been issued, by the third anniversary (3 years) of the accident then you will be prevented in law from making a claim.
 There are some exceptions to this rule, but they are not easy to meet.
 However, if your injury or illness was caused by the negligent act or omission of a member of the medical profession, then your claim would be classed as 'clinical or medical negligence' and the three year time limit may start from the time the act or omission of the medical professional treating you was identified as being the cause of your injury of illness (which may be some time after the actual event).

-An anomaly to this is if an accident occurs on an aircraft where the limitation period is 2 years from the date of the accident.
+An anomaly to this is if an accident occurs on an aircraft where the limitation period is two years from the date of the accident.

 In order to minimise the risk of your claim being prevented in law from being made due to the statute of limitation it is advisable to seek legal advice from an expert personal injury solicitor as soon as possible after the accident.
 Similarly, if your child has been injured it would be beneficial to talk through your options with a solicitor who specialises in child injury claims so that you are clear about what action you need to take.

 The general rule is that if you die within 3 years of the accident then the personal representative of your estate (executor, next of kin etc.) will have 3 years from the date you died to commence court proceedings.

 |Accident Type||How long do I have to make a claim|

 |Industrial Disease||Three years from the date of knowledge or diagnosis of the disease|

 |Slip, Trip, Fall Accident||Three years from the accident|

 |Medical Negligence||Three years from the date of the cause of action or the date of the knowledge of the person injured|